 Mt Hood is a winter wonderland, and we're thrilled you're planning a trip to our mountain villages.
 We've put together this guide to Mt Hood in the winter so you can have a fun and safe getaway.
-Get all the details on discounted lift tickets, snow play areas, Sno-Parks, winter preparedness, driving, lodging and more below.
+Get all the details on the 2021/2022 ski and snowboard season, snow play areas, Sno-Parks, winter preparedness, driving, lodging and more below.
 If you have any questions, please feel free to reach us by phone or form.

 Mt Hood Winter Cabin Rentals

 The perfect Mt Hood winter getaway always starts with finding a cozy cabin.
 These Mt Hood vacation cabins provide the ultimate place to unwind after a day of skiing, snowboarding or snowshoeing.
 Choose a Government Camp cabin to be close to all the action, or find a cabin with a hot tub and start your mornings with a hot cup of coffee while the snow falls.

 Mt Hood Snow Play Areas & Gear Rentals